-American Odds, Moneyline Odds or (-200, +179, +1400 etc.) are only being used in the United States.
+American Odds, Moneyline Odds or (-200, +179, +1400, etc.) are only being used in the United States.
 How to read Vegas Odds?
-If the number is negative, the odds will tell you how much you need to stake in order to claim a profit of 100 units: -200 tells you that you have to wager 200 units to earn a profit of 100 units.
+If the number is negative, the odds will tell you how much you need to stake to claim a profit of 100 units: -200 says that you have to wager 200 units to earn a profit of 100 units.
 If the number is positive, the odds are indicating the profit you will make when staking 100 units: +179 would represent a profit of 179 units when you bet 100 units.
 This one is probably the most confusing of the three formats, but don’t worry, you only really need to understand one of them.

 Why Odds Change: Pay Attention To Dropping Odds!

 Have you ever wondered why odds change?
-There can be more than one reason why prices are moving up and down on a market.
-The initial odds will be a pure representation of the calculated probabilities and the last price will be the reflection of the money flow in most cases.
+There can be more than one reason why prices are moving up and down on the market.
+The initial odds will be a pure representation of the calculated probabilities, and the last price will be the reflection of the money flow in most cases.

-For example, a highly backed favourite will have shorter odds just before kick-off and that happens because the odds are being automatically adjusted when people wager significantly more on one outcome than the other.
-This way the bookmaker can balance the wagers in order to generate a more or less equal amount of profit regardless of the outcome of the sporting event.
-Essentially, that’s how bookmakers make money.
+For example, a high backed favourite will have shorter odds just before kick-off, and that happens because the odds are being automatically adjusted when people wager significantly more on one outcome than the other.
+This way, the bookmaker can balance the wagers to generate a more or less equal amount of profit regardless of the result of the sporting event.
+Mostly, that’s how bookmakers make money.

-Odds changes can also be determined by new information regarding the sporting event, e.g. if there is a sudden weather forecast change, a Formula 1 race is very likely to have a different outcome than it was initially predicted: fewer drivers are likely to finish the race when the track is wet and is it well known that certain drivers and cars perform better or worse under different conditions.
+Odds changes can also be determined by new information regarding the sporting event, e.g., if there is a sudden weather forecast change, a Formula 1 race is very likely to have a different outcome than it was initially predicted: fewer drivers are expected to finish the race when the track is wet and is it well known that individual drivers and cars perform better or worse under different conditions.
 Bookmakers will immediately react to that sort of information and adjust the odds accordingly.

 How To Convert Fractional Odds To Decimal And Vice Versa (+Odds Chart)

-Despite the fact that most fixed odds betting sites use fractional odds by default, betting exchanges use decimal odds because they are much more accurate and easy to use by punters.
+Even though most fixed odds betting sites use fractional odds by default, betting exchanges use decimal odds because they are much more accurate and easy to use by punters.
 Every online bookmaker allows the user to see odds in their preferred format, so that’s not such a big deal.
-However, if you come across a promotion or a betting strategy and you’ve got no idea how to convert odds from one format to another you should find the following formulas useful.
+However, if you come across a promotion or a betting strategy and you’ve got no idea how to convert odds from one format to another, you should find the following formulas useful.